Skip to main content

 # Check service status

-sudo systemctl status lplex
+sudo systemctl status lplex-server

 # View logs

-sudo journalctl -u lplex -f
+sudo journalctl -u lplex-server -f

 # Restart after config changes

-sudo systemctl restart lplex
+sudo systemctl restart lplex-server

 Duration format